sutt/nbx/readme.md

   - **No git merge issues on notebooks:**
    Instead of trying to merge two notebooks which is difficult because .ipynb's are json formatted, and each machine will have different meta-data in that json, we don't use git merge.
 Instead:
-    - *to send an answer* we isolate the answer cell and append the data from the input and output attributes into with `.cpr/cell.json` in the root of the git repo.
-We then git push only the `.cpr` directory.
+    - *to send an answer* we isolate the answer cell and append the data from the input and output attributes into with `.nbx/master.json` in the root of the git repo.
+We then git push only the `.nbx` directory.
-    - *to receive an answer*  we pull the `.cpr` directory and insert the last cell into our notebook's .ipynb file, then reload the DOM to show the new cell.
+    - *to receive an answer*  we pull the `.nbx` directory and insert the last cell into our notebook's .ipynb file, then reload the DOM to show the new cell.

   - **Does not disrupt active kernel:** The notebook's DOM representation and .ipynb representation will be changed but this does not affect "what python knows".
 You need to run the received cell for any new variables to be added or set.
     - Accepting an answer does not actually run the cell into your kernel, even though the output of it displays.
-For example if you were sent a cell with a new variable, the receiver has to run the received cell to be able to use the new variable.
+For example if you received a cell with where a new variable was created, you would have to run that received cell to be able to use the new variable elsewhere in your code.

   - **No custom server or config required:** No need to setup another account, or spin up a server, as long as you have push and pull access ot a git repository, you'll be able to collaborate via nbx.